 BLOCK AIM BLOCK 1 This block is all about setting on your journey.
 The distances should feel manageable.
+BLOCK 1 This block is all about setting on your journey.
+The distant feel manageable.
 Enjoy the fresh air and the feeling of stretching your legs.
-Include routes with rolling hills, particularly on your weekend runs.
+The Ridgeway is classified as 'rolling'.
+There are few gradients but plenty of undulations.
+So think about this routes with rolling hills.
+It'd also be worth getting used to w and then running again once the terrain flattens out.
+BLOCK 2 As you're completing the Race to the Stones over two going to start back-to-back runs to develop strength, end mental toughness.
+Really think about how you are going to fuel yourself, wh drinks work for you?
+Now is the time to really get specific with your chosen rou undulating routes which have plenty of rolling hills.
+To replicate The Ridgeway, aim to accumulate between per 10km run.
+So on a 15km run, try to amass about 1 climbing.
+Back-to-back runs continue as standard practice.
+On Tuesday's short run, include long hills reps: 5 - 10 mint up a 4-7% gradient before walking back down to recove short warm up and cool down to make this session ~5km.
+In this block, there is an optional session - cross training - Either swim or cycle: both are great at developing st aerobic endurance.
+BLOCK 4 Like Block 3, focus on Ridgeway-specific terrain and sti minimum of 100m of climbing per 10km run.
+There will be back-to-backs, but the individual distances will continue to • Start to think about your kit choices - what feels con your feet and also what settles well in your stomach as y Enjoy the fresh air and the feeling of stretching your legs.
+The Ridgeway is classified as 'rolling'.
+There are few very steep gradients but plenty of undulations.
+So think about this and include routes with rolling hills.
 It'd also be worth getting used to walking uphill and then running again once the terrain flattens out.
-BLOCK 2 As you're completing the HEINEKEN Race to the Castle over two days, we've going to start back-to-back runs to develop strength, endurance and mental toughness.
+BLOCK 2 As you're completing the Race to the Stones over two days, we're going to start back-to-back runs to develop strength, endurance and mental toughness.
 Really think about how you are going to fuel yourself, what food and drinks work for you?
 Now is the time to really get specific with your chosen routes.
 Include undulating routes which have plenty of rolling hills.
+To replicate The Ridgeway, aim to accumulate between 100m-150m per 10km run.
+So on a 15km run, try to amass about 150-225m of climbing.
 Back-to-back runs continue as standard practice.
 BLOCK 3 On Tuesday's short run, include long hills reps: 5 - 10 minutes running up a 4-7% gradient before walking back down to recover.
 Include a short warm up and cool down to make this session ~5km.
 In this block, there is an optional session - cross training - each week.
 Either swim or cycle: both are great at developing strength and aerobic endurance.
-BLOCK 4 Like Block 3, focus on St Oswald's Way-specific terrain and still aim for a minimum of 100m of climbing per 10km run.
-There will be no more big back-to-backs, but the individual distances will continue to rise Start to think about your kit choices - what feels comfortable on your feet and also what settles well in your stomach as you walk.
+BLOCK 4 Like Block 3, focus on Ridgeway-specific terrain and still aim for a minimum of 100m of climbing per 10km run.
+There will be no more big back-to-backs, but the individual distances will continue to rise.
+Start to think about your kit choices - what feels comfortable on your feet and also what settles well in your stomach as you run.
 WEEK BEFORE The best thing you can do this week is chill, get your kit ready by Wednesday and enjoy the rest!